 Hyper-Threading (HT) Technology was developed to improve the performance of IA-32 processors when executing multi-threaded operating system and application code or single-threaded applications under multi-tasking environments.
-The technology enables a single physical processor to execute two or more separate code streams (threads) concurrently.
+The technology enables a single physical processor to execute two or more separate code streams (threads) concurrently using shared execution resources.